Signior-X/library-ejs/README.md

 # Library Management
+A simple website to manage books and users

+# Tech Stack
+-> Nodejs
+-> Postgresql
- Using nodejs and expressjs with ejs templating
+-> Expressjs with ejs template

+# Start The Server
 To run the server in dubugging mode:
 ```
 nodemon